elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/elm_application.md

             ""
 ```

-If this is overwhelming or confusing don't worry too much.
+If this is overwhelming or confusing, don't worry too much.
 Sometimes it just
 takes repeated exposure to these concepts before they become obvious.
 The
 naming in our example should help with our understanding.

 We're trying to get the first game title from our `model`.
 So we start by using
-`List.head`, which returns a "Maybe", and we assign that to `firstGameMaybe`.
+`List.head`, which returns a `Maybe` type, and we assign that to
-That could contain "Just" a game title or possibly contain "Nothing" in the
+`firstGameMaybe`.
+That could contain `Just` a game title or possibly contain
-event that the list was empty.
+`Nothing` in the event that the list was empty.

 We handle both of those cases in the `firstGameTitle` function.
 If the list
 contains strings like we're expecting, we return the first string with